abrady/VulkanRenderer/README.md

 Three geos rendering in one big vertex and index buffer. next I'd like to treat these as models that I load once and render multiple times with my actors so I just need to get refs to them and somehow use that when I go to render them in my drawcall

+Glossary
+* SSBOs or Shader Storage Buffer Objects: globals for shaders but bigger than uniform buffers and can have an unspecified size up front

+TODOS (Closed)
+* why does each actor's mesh need its own descriptorset again? because of how I'm doing instancing: the xform for each actor is offset from 0 from the SSBO xform buf.
+This could just be one big buffer that we use an instance offset for as well (and that's probably the 'right' way to do it), this is just how I did it